tsdiokno/abl/content/docs/roma-2.md

 [^7]: eternal life to those who by persistence in doing good seek glory, honor, and immortality;

-[^8] pero galit parusa para doon sa mga makasarili at sinusuway ang katotohanan habang sumusunod sa kabaluktutan.
+[^8] pero galit at parusa para doon sa mga makasarili at sinusuway ang katotohanan habang sumusunod sa kabaluktutan.

 [^8]: but wrath and anger to those who are self-seeking and disobey the truth while obeying unrighteousness.